avarnajain/spectral_meterusage/README.md

 Flask Server + HTML

 I set up a flask server with a form on the homepage with start and end date as the input values.
 Since the data given to me was for one month only, I thought it might be more interesting to see patterns in meter usage over the course of a day, which I showcase in the output line graph.
 This can easily be changed based on the use case for the app.
+I did not spend much time on the front-end portion of the app in relation to the formatting of the HTML file.

 Plotting